helidon-io/helidon/docs/modules/fault-tolerance.md

 }
 ```

+`calls` must be at least one, `delay` must be non-negative, and
-Exponential delay can use either an absolute `jitter` duration or a relative
+`overall-timeout` must be positive.
+Exponential delay can use either a
+non-negative absolute `jitter` duration (`PT-1S` disables it) or a relative
+`jitter-factor` from zero inclusive to one exclusive (`-1` disables it); the
-`jitter-factor`; the two jitter options are mutually exclusive. `max-delay`
+two jitter options are mutually exclusive.
+The optional non-negative
-caps the final delay after jitter.
-A contextual invocation can also supply a
+`max-delay` caps the final delay after jitter.
+A contextual invocation can also
-`Retry.WaitStrategy` to maintain an external resource while waiting or cancel
+supply a `Retry.WaitStrategy` to maintain an external resource while waiting
-another attempt by returning `false`.
-A strategy returning `true` must complete
+or cancel another attempt by returning `false`.
+A strategy returning `true`
-the requested wait and must restore the thread interrupt status if interrupted.
+must complete the requested wait and must restore the thread interrupt status
+if interrupted.

 ### Timeouts